Alexander von Falkenhausen: Bomb plot

 Falkenhausen was a close friend of the anti-Hitler conspirators, Carl Friedrich Goerdeler and Field Marshal Erwin von Witzleben and soon came to detest Adolf Hitler and the Nazi regime.
 He offered his support to Witzleben for a planned coup d'état against Hitler, but did not take any part in the coup.
 After the failure of the 20 July Plot to kill Hitler in 1944, Falkenhausen was relieved of his command and later arrested.
 Falkenhausen spent the rest of the war being transferred from one concentration camp to another.
-In late April 1945 he was transferred to Tyrol with about 140 other prominent inmates of the Dachau concentration camp.
+In late April 1945, he was transferred to Tyrol with about 140 other prominent inmates of the Dachau concentration camp.

 The SS fled, leaving the prisoners behind and he was captured by the Fifth U.S. Army on 5 May 1945.

 Trial and pardon

 Falkenhausen and Reeder were sent to Belgium for trial in 1948, where they were held on remand for three years.
-A trial for their role in the deportation of Jews from Belgium but not for their deaths in Auschwitz, began in Brussels on 9 March 1951 and they were defended by the lawyer Ernst Achenbach.
+A trial for their role in the deportation of Jews from Belgium, but not for their deaths in Auschwitz, began in Brussels on 9 March 1951 and they were defended by the lawyer Ernst Achenbach.

 During the trial, Falkenhausen was vouched for by Qian Xiuling, former French Prime Minister Léon Blum and a number of Belgian Jews, who gave evidence that Falkenhausen and Reeder had tried to save Belgian and Jewish lives.
-Nevertheless, on 9 July 1951 they were convicted and sentenced to twelve years hard labour in Germany.
+Nevertheless, on 9 July 1951, they were convicted and sentenced to twelve years of hard labour in Germany.
 On their return to West Germany three weeks after the end of the trial, having served one third of their sentence, as required by Belgian law, they were pardoned by Chancellor Konrad Adenauer.
+At the German border post where he made his return to Germany from Belgium, Falkenhausen wrote in the guest book "Ingrata Belgia, non possidebis ossa mea [Ungrateful Belgium, you shall not possess my bones]", referencing the Roman general and politician Scipio Africanus.